0%

 What is the Crypto Greed and Fear Index?

-Originally the fear and greed index was created by CNNMoney to analyze market sentiments for stocks and shares.
-Alternative.me has made a version of the fear and greed index customized to the crypto market.
+The fear and greed index was originally developed by CNNMoney to assess market sentiments for stocks and shares.

 When the score is between 0 to 49, the market is said to be fearful.
 This could be an indication that the cryptocurrencies are undervalued and there is excessive supply in the market.
 Extreme fear can lead to overselling and panic.
-This could mean that the market has entered into a long-term bearish trend.
-This can be considered as a short or mid-term reference to overall crypto market sentiment.

 How to Measure Crypto Greed and Fear index?